 Anyone operating their business on a contract basis should first and foremost have a clear accounts receivable strategy.
 Before providing service to a client you must consult/hire an attorney to make sure that your contract with customers is legally binding and specifies the consequences of late payments and late fees.
 However, even written agreements such as emails can hold your client responsible for paying you for your service.
 Whether they aren’t happy with the service or they simply don’t have the funds to pay you, here are obvious signs you need to hire a collection agency to help you recover your money.

 No one wants to speak to a third party collection agency.
 There is a huge difference when collection efforts are made under your name verses when an expert debt collection agency contacts them under their own name.
+Debtors will dig deeper to get a collection agency off their back.

 5. Your Client Is Stalling